-Our 10 year old TV went into retirement and we upgraded to a new 65inch smart platinum TV.
+Our ten-year-old TV went into retirement and we upgraded to a new 65inch smart platinum TV.
 Don’t ask me how to use the remote.
-With less buttons, you would think the remote would be easier to use.
+With fewer buttons, you would think the remote would be easier to use.
 I’m going to upgrade my remote control knowledge too.

-My cookbook collection got a huge upgrade.
-My mother in-law gifted me a stack of birthday cake cookbooks.
-Looks like my cake baking skills will be upgraded over the next 18+ years.
+My cookbook collection got a massive upgrade.
+My mother-in-law gifted me a stack of birthday cake cookbooks.
+It looks like my cake baking skills will be upgraded over the next 18+ years.